 A healthy community begins at home.
 REACH’s mission is to provide quality, affordable housing for individuals, families and communities to thrive.
 Since 1982, REACH has pioneered affordable housing and supportive programs that address complex challenges facing communities.
 REACH has gained local, state and national acclaim for innovation and responsiveness to difficult urban issues.
 Our work began with revitalization efforts in the neighborhoods of inner Southeast Portland, where we bought and renovated single family homes.
-Thirty years later, our portfolio of 1,658 units includes new and renovated plexes, apartment buildings and mixed-use developments located across the Portland metropolitan area.
+Over thirty years later, our portfolio of 1,852 units includes new and renovated plexes, apartment buildings and mixed-use developments located across the Portland and Vancouver areas.
 Our volunteer-powered home repair program serves senior and disabled homeowners in neighborhoods all over the city.
 REACH has also prepared and implemented three successful neighborhood improvement plans throughout Portland.
 You can download a Quick Fact Sheet about REACH.
 You can also view REACH’s current Five Year Strategic Plan.

 REACH strongly believes that livability and sustainability are closely aligned.
 By incorporating renewable, energy-efficient practices into our current and future affordable housing developments and into our administrative practices, we aim to promote greater environmental and social health for our community and the planet.
 Read more about our green initiatives.

 Sustainability.
 We strive to be financially strong and sustainable, and to establish housing and communities that are green and healthy.

 Innovation.
 We create innovative solutions to complex housing and community development challenges.